DimiKog/web3edu-labs/lab-02-encrypted-messages-ownership/README.md

 **Privacy and ownership in Web3 start before the blockchain.**

-In Web3, wallets are not only used to sign transactions.
+In Web3, wallets are not only used to send transactions.
 They are general‑purpose cryptographic tools that can be used to:

 - encrypt data
-- prove authorship
-- verify intent
 - exchange messages securely

 In this lab, you will explore **encrypted messaging** using wallet keys —